tonykipkemboi/groq_streamlit_demo/README.md

 ## Features

-- **Model Selection**: Users can select between `mixtral-8x7b-32768` and `llama2-70b-4096` models to tailor the conversation according to the capabilities of each model.
+- **Model Selection**: Users can select between `mixtral-8x7b-32768`, `llama2-70b-4096`, `Gemma-7b-it`, `llama2-70b-4096`, `llama3-70b-8192`, and `lama3-8b-8192` models to tailor the conversation according to each model's capabilities.
 - **Chat History**: The app maintains a session-based chat history, allowing for a continuous conversation flow during the app session.
 - **Dynamic Response Generation**: Utilizes a generator function to stream responses from the Groq API, providing a seamless chat experience.
-- **Error Handling**: Implements try-except blocks to gracefully handle potential errors during API calls.
+- **Error Handling**: Implements try-except blocks to handle potential errors gracefully during API calls.

 ## Requirements